Application Needs: Mobile

 Encoding for a full-featured notebook computer may be indistinguishable from HD broadcast encoding.
 However, as screen sizes shrink and functional capabilities dwindle, moving down along the path from a 7 pound notebook computer with a 17 inch screen to a 1 ounce Video Watch with a 1.5 inch screen, there are a number of considerations to take into account.

-Screen Resolution: Large notebooks, with1920 x 1200 displays (16:10 WUXGA), offer full 1920 x 1080 (16:9) HD resolution.
+Screen Resolution: Large notebooks, with1920 x 1200 displays (16:10 WUXGA) or above, offer full 1920 x 1080 (16:9) HD resolution.
 From WUXGA, mobile resolutions range across a truly formidable spectrum of possibilities.
 The following list is a sample of some of the more common resolutions encountered on screens of diminishing size.

 A mobile video encoder must have the flexibility to accommodate any of these and other target resolutions, depending on the requirements of each customer.